 Gina Taglieri , Director of Development, has over 20 years’ experience in the nonprofit world, all of them as frontline fundraiser or Director of Development for a diverse group of organizations.
 She has worked for Columbia and Cornell Universities, Manhattan School of Music, the New School, Human Rights First, and the Astraea Justice Foundation.
 Read more.

-Cait Mackaman, Content Marketing Manager, helps provide strategy and leads implementation of MADRE’s systems and content for the Communications team.
-She holds a M.A. in Gender and Sexuality and a B.A. in International Relations.
+Cait Mackaman, Content Marketing Manager, helps provide strategy and leads the implementation of MADRE’s systems and content for the communications team.

 Adan Obeid, Program Coordinator for Middle East and North Africa, works across teams to help coordinate MADRE's work with its partners in the MENA region.
 She received her MA in Middle East and Islamic Studies from University of Exeter in the UK.
 Adan is a former Research Associate at Rice University's Baker Institute for Public Policy.
 She speaks Arabic and Farsi fluently.